lazaj/PS2KBD_2_MACPLUS_FIRMWARE/README.md

-# JEESE PS/2 PC Keyboard adapter for Macintosh Plys
+# JEESE PS/2 PC Keyboard adapter for Macintosh Plus

 PS/2 Keyboard Adapter for Macintosh Plus - A Modern Solution for Your Vintage Computer